nodejs/node/doc/guides/security-release-process.md

   * ...

 * [ ] PR release announcements in [private](https://github.com/nodejs-private/nodejs.org-private):
-  * (Use previous PRs as templates, don't forget to update the site banner, and the date in the slug so that it will move to the top of the blog list.)
+  * (Use previous PRs as templates.
+Don't forget to update the site banner and the date in the slug so that it will move to the top of the blog list.)
   * [ ] pre-release: ***LINK TO PR***
   * [ ] post-release: ***LINK TO PR***